vdalseng/TerraformAZ-Practice/terraform-azurerm-private-endpoint-test/terraform-virtualnetwork-module/modules/terraform-azurerm-virtualnetwork/README.md

 ## Overview

 This module creates secure Azure virtual networks with **private networking by default**.
-It automatically configures private endpoints and DNS zones to keep your Azure services (Storage, Key Vault, etc.) accessible only within your VNet, eliminating exposure to the public internet while maintaining the flexibility to enable public access when needed.
+It automatically configures private endpoints and DNS zones when enabled to do so to keep your Azure services accessible only within your VNet, eliminating exposure to the public internet while maintaining the flexibility to enable public access when needed.

 ## Table of Contents